-4As discussed in greater detail in Section 3.4, we refer to innovation establishments as P plants because they largely provide Professional Services, such as Scientific Research and Development Services (NAICS 5417).
+$^{^4}$ As discussed in greater detail in Section 3.4, we refer to innovation establishments as P plants because they largely provide Professional Services, such as Scientific Research and Development Services (NAICS 5417).

-other, their patent grants are 12 log points higher relative to when their closest plants are more than 60 miles apart (i.e., more than an hour's drive away).
-Intuitively, we also find that when firms' M and P plants are a bit further apart, within 5 and 60 miles of each other, their patents are 8 log points higher than when those plants are more than 60 miles apart.
+whose M and P establishments are closer exhibit greater patenting.
+Coefficient estimates from our preferred specification, which includes firm fixed effects, indicate that when firms' closest M and P plants are within 5 miles of each other, their patent grants are 12 log points higher relative to when they are more than 60 miles apart, i.e., more than an hour's drive away.
+Intuitively, we find that when firms' closest M and P plants are between 5 and 60 miles apart, the magnitude of this relationship is a bit smaller, at 8 log points.
 Here, too, results are qualitatively similar for citations as well as manufacturing and processing patents.

-In a future draft, we plan to use a series of firm-region-year panel regressions to examine whether the patenting that takes place within MP firms occurs in regions where both M and P plants are present.5 This analysis will speak to the mechanisms that drive the descriptive regressions summarized thus far, and in part address the endogeneity of firms' location decisions.
-More broadly, we plan to examine the forces behind changing distances between MP firms' M and P plants, e.g., whether they are driven by M and P plant entry, exit or industry switching, and how those changes relate to import competition and firms' offshoring decisions.
-As well, we will examine how colocated establishments, and those in regions in which the firm patents differ from other establishments.
-Finally, we will examine whether proximity to other firms' manufacturing plants relates to innovative efficiency.
+In a future draft, we plan to match the locations of all inventors granted patents to the nearest location in which the firm receiving the patent grant has a plant.
+We will then use a series of firm-region-year panel regressions to examine whether the patenting that takes place within MP firms occurs in regions where both M and P plants are present.5 This analysis will speak to the mechanisms underlying the descriptive results summarized thus far, and in part address the endogeneity of firms' location decisions.
+More broadly, we plan to examine the intensive- and extensive-margin adjustments that give rise to changes in M-P plant distances over times, e.g., whether they are driven by firm or plant entry and exit, or industry switching at the plant level, and how such changes relate to import competition and firms' offshoring decisions (e.g., as in Bernard et al., 2006; Bloom et al., 2019).
+We will also analyze the extent to which colocated establishments' patents differ from those of other plants, and whether across-firm M and P proximity relates to innovative output.

 This paper makes three main contributions to the literature.
 First, we add to a large body of work that studies the economic geography of innovation and manufacturing.
-Existing studies provide measures of how much and why manufacturing industries are agglomerated (Ellison and Glaeser, 1997; Duranton and Overman, 2005) and coagglomerated (Ellison et al., 2010).
-More recent work documents strong patterns of spatial concentration of employment and establishments that focus on knowledge creation (Buzard et al., 2017; Davis and Dingel, 2019; Buzard et al., forthcoming).
-These papers emphasize the importance of localized knowledge spillovers (e.g., as in Jaffe et al., 1993) as an explanation for this agglomeration.
+One strand of research studies how much and why manufacturing industries are agglomerated (Ellison and Glaeser, 1997; Duranton and Overman, 2005) and coagglomerated (Ellison et al., 2010).
+Related work documents strong patterns of spatial concentration of employment and establishments that focus on knowledge creation (Buzard et al., 2017; Davis and Dingel, 2019; Buzard et al., forthcoming), and show that this innovation clustering is distinct from production agglomeration (Audretsch and Feldman, 1996) motives.
+These papers emphasize the importance of localized knowledge spillovers (e.g., as in Jaffe et al., 1993) as an explanation for this agglomeration, and especially for unconventional innovations (Berkes and Gaetani, 2020).
 We build on these two strands of the literature by studying the extent to which physical production and innovation are spatially proximate.
 Several recent empirical papers analyze whether and how innovation is affected by its proximity to manufacturing (Tecu, 2013; Lan, 2019; Delgado, 2020).
 Ours is the first study to span the rise and fall of US manufacturing from 1977 to 2016, to analyze the spatial distribution of US manufacturing firms' innovation and manufacturing establishments using newly developed plant-level geocode information for this period, and to estimate how changes in the distances between these establishments relate to changes in a firm's patenting.